 - Some chainsaws can be really thirsty to the point it feels it costs you more to run the chainsaw, then it would cost you to get a tree removed professionally.
 However, I found this chainsaw to be very economical without sacrificing power.

 It’s a very reliable engine that starts very easily, which is something my shoulder was thankful for.
 This chainsaw was easily able to get through tree limbs and medium-sized trees like they were butter.

 Tho once you started to move into the larger more hardwood trees this unit started to be able to handle it.
 But it will still get through the average homeowner’s workload without and drama.

 For A Small Tool, It Packs Some Punch

 One thing I really liked about this chainsaw was just how well it was constructed, so much so that I don’t think the average person will notice.
 Remington went the extra mile on the inside of this chainsaw.
 A lot of chainsaws have a fair bit of plastic on the inside which can cause some problems when it comes to heating.

-This chainsaw on the other hand has a lot of metal inside that are anchored in the right places.
-But it is its metal crankcase which I appreciate the most in this chainsaw, since this will prevent melting the muffler if it ever gets loose.
+This chainsaw, on the other hand, has a lot of metal inside that is anchored in the right places.
+But it is its metal crankcase which I appreciate the most in this chainsaw since this will prevent melting the muffler if it ever gets loose.
 It is just so well designed on the inside that I had to recommend it.

 There are just 2 things I don’t like so much about the Remington Rebel Chainsaw.
-With one of them mainly being nit picky.
-That is the anti vibration system isn’t as smooth as some of the units I have used, which isn’t a big issue but thought I should mention it.
-The only other issue I have had with this chainsaw, is that it does leak chain oil when stored.
-Which isn’t a really a deal breaker to me since a lot of units do this, but again I had to mention it.
+With one of them mainly being nit-picky.
+That is the anti-vibration system isn’t as smooth as some of the units I have used, which isn’t a big issue but thought I should mention it.
+The only other issue I have had with this chainsaw is that it does leak chain oil when stored.
+This isn’t really a deal-breaker to me since a lot of units do this, but again I had to mention it.